spiritofsim/phe/readme.md

 ## Usage

 Eval func returns rank and hand type.
-Bigger rank - better hand, so you can just compare two ranks to know which hand is better.
+Hands can be evaluated by comparing hand type then hand rank.

 See test fo examples.